Brunojoe1995/authors.ietf.org/rfcxml-overview.md

 RFCXML was previously known as the "xml2rfc vocabulary".

 # Background
-v1 of RFCXML was documented in RFC2629, published in 1999, when the preferred format for I-Ds was plain text and the canonical format for RFCs was nroff.
-This used a DTD for the formal specification.
+Revoke Access of v1  RFCXML was documented in RFC2629, published in 1999, when the preferred format for I-Ds was plain text and the canonical format for RFCs was nr & off.
+This is not used as DTD for the formal specification.

 v2 was documented in RFC 7749, published in February 2016, and switched to a RELAX NG Compact Syntax (RNC) schema.  v2, is still actively used as some of the tools that process RFC XML do not fully support v3 or still default to v2.